gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 If you've looked at my previous article, you may know my blog was deployed on Github Pages and was built by Jekyll static site generator.

 Github Pages are a great approach to build websites.
-Using a Github repository and with the Jekyll static site generator we can build a static websites easily.
-It is suitable for building personal blog.
+Using a Github repository and with the Jekyll static site generator, we can build static websites easily.
+It is suitable for building a personal blog.

 Although Github Pages can automatically generate a website from a repository containing a Jekyll project, it has some limitations.

 <div class = "post-note info">
   <div class = "header"></div>
   <div class = "body">
-  <p>To deploy the blog on Github Pages, you just need to commit your website's source code to Github repo and don't pay any effort on the building and deployment.<br>Github Pages will do it for you! </p>
+  <p>To deploy the blog on Github Pages, you just need to commit your website's source code to the Github Repo and don't pay any effort on the building and deployment.<br>Github Pages will do it for you! </p>
   </div>
 </div>

 One of them is

-+ *we can't use jekyll plugins*
++ *we can't use Jekyll plugins*

-I need to use plugins to extend the function of my website, e.g. for implementation of toc and markdown function enrichment.
+I need to use plugins to extend the functionality of my website, e.g. for implementation of toc and markdown function enrichment.

-It is understandable that Github Pages doesn't allow the plugin for security reasons.
+Understandably,Github Pages doesn't allow the plugin for security reasons.

 <div class = "post-note info">
   <div class = "header"></div>
   <div class = "body">
-  <p>Github Pages Generator uses the Jekyll <span style = "color: #c7254e;">--safe</span> flag.</p>
+  <p>Github Pages Generator uses the Jekyll <span>--safe</span> flag.</p>
   </div>
 </div>

 The workaround is to generate the site locally and then to push the generated HTML to Github (*I've interpreted how to do in my previous [article]({{site.baseurl}}/blog/github/2018/12/29/Blog-Jekyll-toc-plugin.html)*).
-However, I usually use the different branch for source code and output static HTMLs.
-The `dev` branch accommodates the source code and `gh-pages` branch, which is as a window of website visiting, stores the static website files.
+However, I usually use different branches for source code and output static HTML.
+The `dev` branch accommodates the source code and the `gh-pages` branch, which is as a window of website visiting, stores the static website files.

 So my current workflow is

-+ modify the source code at dev branch and use jekyll build locally.
++ modify the source code at the dev branch and use Jekyll build locally.
-+ commit the change to dev branch.
++ commit the change to the dev branch.
-+ copy the output static website files which is in `_site` folder to \tmp folder.
++ copy the output static website files which are in the `_site` folder to \tmp folder.
-+ switch to local gh-pages branch.
++ switch to the local gh-pages branch.
-+ add copied static website file in `_site` folder to gh_pages branch.
++ add copied static website file in `_site` folder to the gh_pages branch.
 + git add & commit.
-+ push to remote gh-pages branch.
++ push to the remote gh-pages branch.

-or I can push the files in `_site` to remote gh-pages branch forcely from dev branch although it is not a ideal way of routine operation.
+or I can push the files in `_site` to the remote gh-pages branch forcibly from the dev branch although it is not an ideal way of routine operation.

 You see it! ☹️ Really tedious, isn't it?

 I think it is a poor efficiency and should be improved.

-The main motivation for me is to be able to get a tool that help me do above works automatically.
-What I want to do is just committing the code to remote dev branch (*this is the necessary work*) and others leave to tool.
+The main motivation for me is to be able to get a tool that helps me do the above works automatically.
+What I want to do is just committing the code to the remote dev branch (*this is the necessary work*) and others leave to the tool.

 The basic idea is to use the [Travis CI continuous integration (CI)](https://docs.travis-ci.com/user/for-beginners/) service.
 The function of Travis CI service fully meets my expectation.
-And the most important point is that it is *FREE* for open source project in Github.
+And the most important point is that it is *FREE* for open-source projects in Github.

 ## Prerequisites
 To start using Travis CI, make sure you have: